Follpvosten/cheese/README.md

 ## Optional dependencies
 * petz, mobs_animal: If available, item aliases will be added to integrate
+* 3d_armor: If enabled, cheese armor will be added

 ## Licenses
 The code in this repository is licensed under the BSD 2-Clause License